T1kcan/Final_Project/README.md

 $ terraform fmt --diff --check --recursive
 $ terraform apply --auto-approve
 ```
+## Github Repository

+A public Github Repository is to be cretaed.
+Thence you need to modify values on main.tf `github-emmail` ,`github-username` and `github-token` in /Repository Module's local variables and put your own values.

 ## Ansible Server

 Don't forget to change Redhat Subscription Manager settings: